nantli/repo-template/README.md

 #### Configuring pre-commit hooks

-The pre-commit hooks are configured using the `.pre-commit-config.yaml` file in .repo directory.
+The pre-commit hooks are configured using the [.pre-commit-config.yaml file](.repo/.pre-commit-config.yaml) file.
 The idea of this file is to ensure that the code is formatted and linted properly.
 To learn more about configuring pre-commit hooks, see the [pre-commit documentation](https://pre-commit.com/).